rhmaxdotorg/pulsechain-validator/README.md

 Could you get by with an old PC under your desk with a $50 battery backup?
 Maybe, but that would not be *recommended*.
 I'd rather not skimp on hardware for things that I would plan to run for years and pay for the peace of mind of not worrying about what I'm going to do if X fails one day, wishing I'd started with stronger foundations.
 If you try and do it right the first time, you might save a lot of time and headache.

-It's recommended you have new hardware that meets or exceeds the minimum recommended requirements to give yourself the chance to have the best experience being a validator.
+It's **recommended you have new hardware that meets or exceeds the minimum recommended requirements to give yourself the chance to have the best experience being a validator**.
 There's also the PulseChain validator hardware store you can check out for more ready-to-go options at https://www.validatorstore.com.

 # After running the script